 The report also identifies four key factors that determine a use case’s feasibility in a given industry and what is preventing the technology to move forward:

 Concerning standards there is still a lot to be done, as there is lack of common standards.
 Governments have a key role here, and this is urgently needed, so the technology is able to scale.
 A practical example of a solution for the scaling is through solutions off chain backed by Governments.
-Estonia is experimenting with an hybrid solution with its health records.
+Estonia is experimenting with an hybrid solution with its.
 If these are still in databases “off chain” (meaning not stored on blockchain), blockchain is used to identify, connect, and monitor these health records as well as who can access and alter them.

 Concerning technology, there is considerable lack still, of sufficient and skilled developers and startups providing stable credibility, for enabling governments and larger industries to use blockchain in a scalable way.
 As I mentioned previously, large companies such as IBM, Oracle and others, are trying to develop their own blockchain as a service (BaaS) offerings.